bastienchabal/gmail-mcp/docs/functions.md

 1. Create a draft reply using `send_email_reply()`
 2. Show the draft to the user and explicitly ask for confirmation
 3. Only after receiving explicit confirmation, use `confirm_send_email()`

+**IMPORTANT**: You must ALWAYS ask for user confirmation before sending any email.
+This is a mandatory requirement.

 Example confirmation request:
 ```